Deserve Better Reps

 Notice to all DDB Area Reps, Veterinarians, Boarding facilities and Adopters: Dogs Deserve Better will pay only those expenses, including but not limited to veterinary expenses and boarding fees, that have been submitted in writing by a Dogs Deserve Better representative and pre-approved by Dogs Deserve Better.
 In the absence of pre-approval from DDB, the person presenting as a representative is personally responsible for all incurred veterinary and other expenses.
 Vet bills cannot be accrued in our name without the express permission of DDB Director of Operations or CEO.
 Thank you.

 Join Facebook Pages for some of our reps here to keep up with their rescues, requests for help, and event locations.
-Others will be added soon:
+Others will be added as they become available:

 If you are interested in VOLUNTEERING for Dogs Deserve Better, please learn more at http://www.dogsdeservebetter.org/volunteer.html